Learn Psytrance Music Producing with the Recording Connection:

 Psytrance music is mainly identified by its form: a series of layered melodies, harmonies and rhythms being added to the track, changing every 8 measures or so, growing in energy and complexity, building to a climax, then breaking down and starting again—all played over a constant bass pattern that repeats over a time frame of about 7-10 minutes per track.
 The tempo is typically energetic, usually between 140-150 BPM.
 Loops, drum machines, sequencers and synths are heavily used, with an emphasis on effected analog synth leads.

 If you dream of mastering the complexities of psytrance electronic music production, you need to be taught by someone who is experienced in this genre.
-The Recording Connection Audio Institute is the school that puts you in a real recording studio under the personal mentoring of a real electronic music producer, someone who can teach you one-on-one in the studio.
+The Recording Connection audio school alternative is the school that puts you in a real recording studio under the personal mentoring of a real electronic music producer, someone who can teach you one-on-one in the studio.
 You’ll learn how to leverage the power of Pro Tools, Cubase, Ableton Live, Logic, Reason, and a whole arsenal of synths and drum machines to produce outstanding psytrance and other styles of electronic music.